snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Azure-File-Share-connector.md

 ## Limitations

 ### Indexing
-- Only the latest file versions are indexed.
 - Text-based files are indexed up to 4MB in size (3.8MB content + 0.2MB metadata).
 - Supported formats include Microsoft Office files, PDFs, text files, JSON files, and other text-based files.
-The content of non-text files is excluded by default.
+The content indexing of non-text files is excluded by default.

 ## Prerequisites

 Before you set up an Azure File Share connector, ensure the following prerequisites are met:

 ### Azure File Share Configuration
-- Azure File Share should be mounted on a device.
+- Your Azure File Share should be mounted on a device.
 - A Graph Connector Agent (GCA) must be installed and registered on the device.

 ### User Credentials